 Management’s Discussion and Analysis of Financial Condition and Results of Operations

-The Company and its subsidiaries now own or control approximately 9,272 acres of mining claims and parcels in the broader Comstock District and surrounding area.
-The acreage is comprised of approximately 2,347 acres of patented claims and surface parcels (private lands) and approximately 6,925 acres of unpatented mining claims (public lands), which the Bureau of Land Management (“BLM”) administers.
+The Company and its subsidiaries now own or control approximately 9,358 acres of mining claims and parcels in the broader Comstock District and surrounding area.
+The acreage includes approximately 2,396 acres of patented claims and surface parcels (private lands) and approximately 6,962 acres of unpatented mining claims (public lands), which the Bureau of Land Management (“BLM”) administers.
+The Company's headquarters is on American Flat road, immediately north of the Lucerne resource area.

 The Company continues evaluating and acquiring properties, expanding its footprint and evaluating all of our existing and prospective opportunities for further exploration, development and mining.
-The near-term goal of our business plan is to maximize intrinsic stockholder value realized, per share, by continuing to acquire and develop mineralized and potentially mineralized properties, exploring, developing and validating qualified resources (measured, indicated and inferred) and reserves (proven and probable) that enable the commercial development of our operations through extended, long-lived mine plans that are economically feasible and socially responsible, including mine plans for both the Lucerne and Dayton resource areas, with both surface and underground development opportunities.
+The near-term goal of our business plan is to maximize intrinsic stockholder value realized, per share, by continuing to acquire and develop mineralized and potentially mineralized properties, exploring, developing and validating qualified resources (measured, indicated and inferred) and reserves (proven and probable) that enable the commercial development of our properties through extended, long-lived mine plans that are economically feasible and socially responsible, including mine plans for both the Dayton and Lucerne resource areas, with both surface and underground development opportunities.

 Our Lucerne resource area is located in Storey County, Nevada, approximately three miles south of Virginia City and 30 miles southeast of Reno.
 The Lucerne resource area was host to the Company’s most-recent test mining operations from 2012 through 2015.
-The Company’s headquarters is on American Flat road, immediately north of the Lucerne resource area.
+The heap processing facility is in American Flat, approximately three quarters of a mile west of the Lucerne mine.

 Exploration & Development